RodrigoPAml/Password-Hashing/README.md

 ## Performance and tests results

 Benchmark sampled each in two seconds.

+Check the code to see parameters used for each method because result may change drastically

+See output:

 ```
 Testing algorithms